-To run a JVM in debug mode and allow a JPDA remote debugger to be attached, you must set some options in the JVM profile for the JVM.
-"Customizing or creating JVM profiles and JVM properties files" on page 102 explains the procedure for customizing options in a JVM profile.
+To run a JVM in debug mode and allow a JPDA remote debugger to be attached, you need to set some options in the JVM profile for the JVM.

+"Customizing or creating JVM profiles and JVM properties files" on page 101 explains the procedure for customizing options in a JVM profile.